New & Used Hyundai Veloster: In Depth

-The Hyundai Veloster is a compact four-door hatchback whose design is intended to attract the younger crowd.
-The doors aren’t quite where one would expect them to be: the Veloster looks like a coupe from the driver’s side but a sedan from the passenger’s side.
+The Hyundai Veloster is a compact four-door hatchback whose design is aimed at attracting the younger crowd.
+The doors aren’t quite where you'd expect them to be: the Veloster appears like a coupe from the driver’s side but a sedan from the passenger’s side.

 To learn about the latest version of the Veloster, read our 2014 Hyundai Veloster review.

 An unusual three-door layout—with a larger door on the driver's side and two smaller ones on the passenger side—helps with cargo-loading or wedging passengers into the backseat.
 While the Veloster's cabin is spacious and airy from the front seat, the back seats are definitely just for kids, or very short occupants, as headroom is very limited.
 Rear seats are best folded down, where they form a flat cargo surface; the hatch is very wide-opening, although there's quite a liftover at the back.

 Based around underpinnings from the latest Elantra sedan, but fitted with the same 1.6-liter direct-injection four-cylinder engine from the smaller Accent, the Veloster takes established mechanicals yet manages to drive quite differently than either of those mainstream models.
 And although it offers a standard six-speed manual, it's the first vehicle in Hyundai's lineup, globally, to offer the company's all-new Dual Clutch (DCT) automated manual transmission.
 Its handling is also phenomenally good (thanks in part to a different rear geometry and stiffer tune), with impressive grip and poise, though its steering could use better weighting and more road feel and—some might consider this more of an issue—the engine is sorely lacking in low-rpm torque.
 Provided you keep the revs up, the Veloster shows its other, perkier personality.